Hurricane Fiona heads for Canada after whipping at Bermuda - NewsBreak

 Fiona was a Category 4 hurricane when it pounded Bermuda with heavy rains and winds earlier Friday as it swept by the island on a route heading for northeastern Canada.
 Authorities in Bermuda opened shelters and closed schools and offices ahead of Fiona.
 Michael Weeks, the national security minister, said there had been no reports of major damage.

-The U.S. center said Fiona had maximum sustained winds of 125 mph (205 kph) early Friday evening.
-It was centered about 215 miles (345 kilometers) southeast of Halifax, Nova Scotia, heading north at 46 mph (74 kph).
+The U.S. center said Fiona had maximum sustained winds of 125 mph (205 kph) late Friday afternoon.
+It was centered about 370 miles (595 kilometers) south-southeast of Halifax, Nova Scotia, heading northeast at 40 mph (65 kph).

 Hurricane-force winds extended outward up to 115 miles (185 kilometers) from the center and tropical storm-force winds extended outward up to 345 miles (555 kilometers).